International Shipping

 Follow These Instructions!

-We recommend FedEx Air Express as the only reliable transportation provider for shipping animal teeth to Matson’s.
+We recommend FedEx Air Express or UPS Worldwide for shipping animal teeth to Matson’s.
 They most efficiently deliver inspected and cleared parcels directly to our lab.
 Matson’s does charge our clients for the USFWS fee, which is either $125 (unprotected species) or $225 (protected species).
-If you do not have FedEx Air Express service or if your FedEx office refuses service, please contact us for advice.
+If you do not have FedEx Air Express or UPS Worldwide service, please contact us for advice.
 Shipping animal teeth using Matson’s preferred shipping methods will ensure efficient and successful delivery, allowing us to do our part and return age data of the highest possible accuracy.

 How To Ship Your Teeth